Garlic and Sage Roasted Sweet Potato Cubes

 In total, roasted sweet potato cubes require 20 to 25 minutes in the oven.
 However, oven temperatures can vary, so keep an eye on them and check for doneness.
 If needed, add extra time in 5 minute increments.

-These roasted sweet potato cubes make a great addition to other main dishes!
-Here are some of our favorite ways to use leftovers of this sweet potatoes recipe:
+These roasted sweet potato cubes can be served as a side dish, but they also make a great addition to other main dishes!

 - Make a delicious breakfast hash using roasted sweet potatoes with scrambled eggs, bacon crumbles, and sautéed bell peppers and onion.

-- Try one of these grain bowl recipes and add some roasted sweet potato cubes to it: Chicken Quinoa Bowl, Fall Mexican Rice Bowls, Rainbow Winter Quinoa Bowls, or Winter Chicken Spinach Salad Quinoa Bowl, or Mexican Sweet Potato Quinoa Salad.
+- Add to your favorite grain bowls, like these Chicken Quinoa Bowl, Fall Mexican Rice Bowls, Rainbow Winter Quinoa Bowls, or Winter Chicken Spinach Salad Quinoa Bowl, or Mexican Sweet Potato Quinoa Salad.

-- I love leftovers on a salad the next day for lunch.
-Substitute the sweet potatoes for the squash in this Butternut Squash, Pomegranate + Roquefort Salad and add some leftover roasted chicken.
+- Substitute for the squash in this Butternut Squash, Pomegranate + Roquefort Salad and add some leftover roasted chicken.
 So good!

-- This recipe for Vegetarian Tacos uses black beans and roasted sweet potatoes as the taco filling..
+- This recipe for Vegetarian Tacos uses black beans and roasted sweet potatoes as the taco filling.
+Or add to this Veggie Taco Salad!

 Roasted Sweet Potato Cubes with Garlic and Sage

-In this recipe for Roasted Sweet Potato Cubes with Garlic and Sage, cubed sweet potatoes tossed in olive oil, salt, and pepper are roasted and then tossed generously with fresh garlic and sage.
-These roasted sweet potato cubes make a great side for your evening meal.
+In this recipe, cubed sweet potatoes are tossed in olive oil, salt, and pepper and then tossed generously with fresh garlic and sage.

 Ingredients

-- 1 1/2 lb Sweet Potatoes, washed and dried
+- 1.5 lbs Sweet Potatoes, washed and dried (no need to peel)

 - 1 tablespoon Olive Oil